dhanur350/learningReact/reactprj/README.md

 - then in App.jsx we can Direct call the
 # Containers
-- Containers contain bigger components having multiple components
+- Containers contain bigger components having multiple components at the same time, we can think like containers are like the bigger section of the page.